m3g/PDBTools.jl/docs/src/tools.md

 ## Custom protein residue types

-!!! compat
-    These functions were added in version 1.4.0.

 It is possible to add to the list of protein residues, custom residue types.
 This can be done by simply adding to the `PDBTools.protein_residues` dictionary of residues a new `PDBTools.ProteinResidue` entry.
 For example, here we create